 ‘GREENING THE TOURISM SECTOR IN UGANDA’ project involves three partners:

-GAIKER-IK4 is a private and non profit organisation devoted to research and offering innovative technological solutions for cooperations.
-As part of IK4 Research alliance, since its inception in 1985, GAIKER-IK4 has carried out around 1.800 Research and Development Projects related to its Areas of Knowledge – Biotechnology, Environment, Recycling and Plastics & Composites.
-Additionally, GAIKER-IK4 provides Advanced Technological Services, Lab Testing and Technological Dissemination Services.
+GAIKER is a private and non profit organisation devoted to research and offering innovative technological solutions for cooperations.
+Member of Basque Research &Technology Alliance (BRTA), since its inception in 1985, GAIKER has carried out around 1.800 Research and Development Projects related to its Areas of Knowledge – Biotechnology, Environment, Recycling and Plastics & Composites.
+Additionally, GAIKER provides Advanced Technological Services, Lab Testing and Technological Dissemination Services.

 The Uganda Tourism Associations (UTA), located in Kampala, is the umbrella association that brings together all tourism associations in Uganda: AUTO, USAGA, TUGATA, UHOA, UCOTA, NACCAU and AUWOTT.
 These associations altogether represent tour operators, travel agents, accommodation facilities, tour guides and community based organizations.
 UTA has the capacity to successfully coordinate and liaise with the government, local authorities and other commercial sectors to ensure effective lobbying and advocacy for tourism development.
 Moreover, UTA provides training and other capacity building initiatives to various stakeholders in the tourism industry, taking a value chain approach, and delivers research to the government and other appropriate authorities on industry wide major issues.